runningt/Nordsec-task/README.md

 The issue with in-memory key/value store is that it does not provide (by default) persistence of data.
 This can be achieved both in Redis and Aerospike of course but not by default.

-My idea is to provide hybrid solution in which processed files data is stored in classical SQL database but apart from that it is also imported into key/value store.
+The idea is to provide hybrid solution in which processed files data is stored in classical SQL database but apart from that it is also imported into key/value store.
 In that case there is no need to load all existing entries into DataFrame prior to processing new entries just to make sure some files weren't already processed.
 Instead,  `filesDF` entries that exists in key/value store should be filtered during transformation.
 As a last steps  `filesDB`should be saved (appended) not only to SQL database but also to key/value store

+This solution is used finally with the not that already processed files are not filtered during `filesDF` transformations, but list of files from redis is read to dataframe prior to processing files and later this dataframe is substracted from `filesDF` to make sure files are not processed twice.
+This solution might not be optimal because it requires loading list of all processed files which might be huge.

+ToDo: check redis entry per each file during transformation

 ### Getting files